Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 To extend/interpolate it over $\cS_r^{(f)}$, one again imitates the proof of Lemma \ref{lem:existom2acs}: First, extend from $N_{1/3}$ to $N_{2/5}$, while keeping conditions (\ref{fd:om2}) and (\ref{fd:annulusproduct}) so that the first components of almost complex structures on $\tilde A_i\times \wh{M}$, $\tilde B_i\times \wh{M}$ and $\tilde T_0\times \overline{\wh{M}\setminus M}$ are constant over $\partial N_{2/5}\setminus\partial\cS_r^{f}$.
 Then extend this to $N_{1/2}$ while fixing the first coordinates and while keeping conditions (\ref{fd:om2}) and (\ref{fd:annulusproduct}) so that the second coordinates of almost complex structures on $\tilde A_i\times \wh{M}$, $\tilde B_i\times \wh{M}$ and $\tilde T_0\times \overline{\wh{M}\setminus M}$ are constant over $\partial N_{1/2}\setminus\partial\cS_r^{f}$.
 Hence, over $\partial N_{1/2}\setminus\partial\cS_r^{f}$, the restrictions of almost complex structures to $\tilde A_i\times \wh{M}$, $\tilde B_i\times \wh{M}$ and $\tilde T_0\times \overline{\wh{M}\setminus M}$ does not vary.
 One can extend from $N_{2/3}^c$ to $N_{1/2}^c$ such that over the boundary of $N_{1/2}$, the almost complex structures on union of $\tilde A_i\times \wh{M}$, $\tilde B_i\times \wh{M}$ and $\tilde T_0\times \overline{\wh{M}\setminus M}$ are the same as the extension to $N_{1/2}$.
 This proves the existence (it is easy to smooth this family of almost complex structures).

-The proof that consistent choices exists and are weakly contractible requires the above construction over families, and it is the same as in Lemma \ref{lem:existom2acs}. \end{proof}

-Consider labellings as in Figure \ref{figure:labelledtwisted} satisfying $L_p''>\dots >L_0''>L_0\times_\phi L_0'$, $L_0>\dots >L_m$, and $L_0'>\dots L_n'$.
-Assume we make (asymptotically) consistent choices of almost complex structures satisfying (\ref{fd:trphi})-(\ref{fd:annulusproduct}), Assumption \ref{assump:youneedish}, and Assumption \ref{assump:loccon} (hence, implicitly the choices of $\Om^2(T_\phi)$-type data made to define this category satisfy a product type assumption over $A\subset T_0$ as well).
+The proof that consistent choices exists and are weakly contractible requires the above construction over families, and it is the same as in Lemma \ref{lem:existom2acs}. \end{proof} Consider labellings as in Figure \ref{figure:labelledtwisted} satisfying $L_p''>\dots >L_0''>L_0\times_\phi L_0'$, $L_0>\dots >L_m$, and $L_0'>\dots L_n'$.
+Assume we make (asymptotically) consistent choices of almost complex structures satisfying (\ref{fd:trphi})-(\ref{fd:annulusproduct}), Condition \ref{condition:youneedish}, and Condition \ref{condition:loccon} (hence, implicitly the choices of $\Om^2(T_\phi)$-type data made to define this category satisfy a product type assumption over $A\subset T_0$ as well).
 The asymptotic consistency of $J$ means that near the boundary of moduli $\overline{\cQ(\textbf{d})}$, $J$ and the data obtained by gluing from the lower dimensional strata matches up to infinite order (see \cite{abousei}, \cite{generation}).
+Such a choice is possible thanks to Lemma \ref{lem:exists2}.